alfredgu001324/MapBEVPrediction/README.md

 ## Dataset

-I have uploaded two sample datasets (complete) for `MapTRv2` and `MapTRv2 CL`.
-They are around 500GB each.
+I have uploaded all datasets (complete) for `MapTR`, `StreamMapNet`, `MapTRv2` and `MapTRv2 CL`.
+They are around 500GB each (StreamMapNet is around 200GB).
 You can download them through AWS S3.
 They are located at
 - AWS Bucket Name: **s3://mapbevprediction**
 - Region: us-east-2

+I will try to transfer them to Hugging Face in the future.
+AWS is a bit expensive.

 Dataset Structure is as follows:
 ```